Overlooked, undervalued and underappreciated, here are 10 vintage motors that are most definitely underrated…

-Powered by a 150-hp 2.5-liter six-cylinder engine, this gorgeous British sports car is brawny and fiery, and can be driven away for less than £10,000.
+Powered by a 150-hp 2.5-liter six-cylinder engine, this gorgeous British sports car is brawny and fiery and can be driven away for around £10,000.

 With widely available parts, TR6s are an easy classic to maintain without breaking the bank – perfect for a first-time collector.

 According to consumer site Honest John, just 37 Citroen GS models are on the roads in Britain, making this one of the rarest cars around.
 Its younger sister, the DS, often goes under the hammer for tens of thousands, however the GS – often referred to as the baby DS – is just as advanced but can be picked up for a bargain.

 When the Japanese manufacturer launched its small mid-engine sports car in the mid-1980s, it raised its reputation and added a whole new customer base – in pursuit of a fun and spirited drive.
 Fantastic performance, excellent handling and a dynamic style, all for an affordable price.
 More than 30 years on and even well-preserved examples of this fun, nimble, high performer still come in at a reasonable price.